ChandaniCPatel/Bank_Loan_Analysis/README.md

 ### 3. Details Dashboard
 The Details Dashboard contains a table with customer-specific data, providing a granular view of loan applications, terms, and borrower profiles.

+## SQL Queries
+The repository includes SQL scripts used to prepare and aggregate data for the dashboard, covering:

+- Data extraction
+- Calculations for key metrics like funded and received amounts, average interest rate, and DTI ratio
+- Aggregations by month, state, and other categories